RolandDreger/alt-text-4-indesign/Privacy_Policy/alt-text-4-indesign_privacy_policy.en.md

 2. Persons responsible

-Roland Dreger, Tempelgasse 5, 1020 Vienna, Austria, email: roland.roland.dreger@ik.me is responsible for data processing within the meaning of the General Data Protection Regulation (GDPR).
+Roland Dreger, Tempelgasse 5, 1020 Vienna, Austria, email: roland.dreger@ik.me is responsible for data processing within the meaning of the General Data Protection Regulation (GDPR).
 Please direct all data protection inquiries to this contact address.

 3. Data collected and processed